kabbo06/docker_overlay_using_vxlan/README.md

   **VM3: Docker Host2 (172.16.20.100/24)**

 # Scenario:
 Here, docker host1 is in **172.16.10.100/24** and docker host2 in **172.16.20.100/24** network.
 They are in completely different network as separated by layer 3.
 In this lab we won’t use any docker network driver but instead configure our own.
 We will need bridge interface on each host connects with associated container network.
-In that case Open vSwitch (**OVS**) will be used. **OVS** is a very powerfull multilayer virtual switch utility.
-Although, we can built this configuration using **Linux native bridges**.
-We will built two internal network **( net1: 10.0.1.0/24  and net2: 10.0.2.0/24)** on each docker host and establish layer 2 connectivity between them.
-We will achieve this by creating **VXLAN** tunnel between these node.
+In that case Open vSwitch (**OVS**) will be used. **OVS** is a very powerful multilayer virtual switch.
+Although, we can build this configuration using **Linux native bridges**.
+We will built two internal network **( net1: 10.0.1.0/24  and net2: 10.0.2.0/24 )** on each docker host and establish layer 2 connectivity between them.
+We will achieve this by creating **VXLAN** tunnel between these nodes.
 We will create two tunnels for **net1** and **net2**.
 Also, we will provide internet connectivity on these network and do some troubleshooting.
 So, our distributed docker network will be look like this.

 ![diag-1](https://user-images.githubusercontent.com/22352861/150917568-49c37c6a-6b05-4767-a42c-bb7eb9156f1f.jpg)

 # Environment Setup:
-We will create a custom docker image on both node for this lab.
+We will create a custom docker image on both nodes for this lab.
 So, it will be easy for us to test and troubleshoot issue.
 We can create docker image from Dockerfile.
 I have added required files in this repository.
 We will build custom image named **con_img** by below command:

   docker build -t con_img .